Meiji-Academy/build-tools/README.md

 Enforces the presence of required credentials for GitHub Packages before attempting dependency resolution.

 **Usage:**
-Add the following to your Spring Boot `build.gradle` or `build.gradle.kts`:
+Add the following to your Spring Boot `build.gradle` or `build.gradle.kts`.
+Using `latest.release` ensures you always get the newest version automatically (cached for 24h).

 ```
 plugins {
-    id("com.meijiacademy.build.tools") version "1.0.0"
+    id("com.meijiacademy.build.tools") version "latest.release"
 }
 ```